 A summer afternoon in the Texas highland lakes region: cicadas buzzing, sun burning, even the snakes hiding out in bushes.
 People inside hugging the A/C, swigging sweet tea.
 But it doesn’t have to be like that.
-On my trip to Burnet County, Texas—58 miles northwest of Austin—in the blazing hot days of late July, I found ways to spend time active and outside without heat exhaustion or even a sunburn.
+On my trip to Burnet County, Texas—58 miles northwest of Austin—in the blazing hot days of late July, I found ways to spend time being active and outside without heat exhaustion or even a sunburn.
 Here are 5 ways to keep cool in the Highland Lakes region of Burnet County, Texas.

 1—Eagle Eye Observatory at Canyon of the Eagles in Burnet County, Texas